-Placing the health of the individual or, with respect to a pregnant woman, the health of the woman and her unborn child, in serious jeopardy; or

-- Serious impairment to bodily function; or - Serious dysfunction of any bodily organ or part.
+- Placing the health of the individual or, with respect to a pregnant woman, the health of the woman and her unborn child, in serious jeopardy; or - Serious impairment to bodily function; or - Serious dysfunction of any bodily organ or part.

 In an emergency situation, if you cannot reasonably reach a PPO Provider, covered services will be reimbursed as though they were received from a PPO Provider.
 When the No Surprises Act applies to emergency services, you cannot be billed for the difference between the amount charged and the total amount paid by us.
+If you receive medically necessary emergency services to treat an emergency medical condition, those services will be covered as required under the No Surprises Act notwithstanding any other plan exclusion.

-Out-of-Network Providers, page 63.
+Out-of-Network Providers, page 53.